nassau-grouper-clear-edit

 That attack left Black Jack so badly damaged that it was out of action for two months and when it returned to service it was under the control of McCullar’s co-pilot, Lt.
 Harry Staley who had took over from McCullar when he was promoted to Squadron Commander in January 1943.

-Black Jack performed equally well under Staley until he completed his tour of duty and handed the plane over to it’s next, and final, pilot—Lt.
+Black Jack performed equally well under Staley until he completed his tour of duty and handed the plane over to its next, and final, pilot—Lt.
 Ralph De Loach.

 The Final Flight

-10 July 1943 when it left 7-Mile Airdrome in Port Moresby just before midnight on a mission to bomb the heavily fortified Japanese airfields at Rabaul in New Britain.
+Black Jack’s final flight was on 10 July 1943 when it left 7-Mile Airdrome in Port Moresby just before midnight on a mission to bomb the heavily fortified Japanese airfields at Rabaul in New Britain.

 The plane’s course took it southeast down the coast before it turned northeast over the Owen Stanley Range and Dyke Ackland Bay to the Solomon Sea and on to New Britain.
-On reaching Kimbe Bay on the north coast, it changed course again and headed east to Rabaul.
+On reaching Kimbe Bay on the northern coast, it changed course again and headed east to Rabaul.

 The flight was a troubled one, with both right wing engines developing problems during the flight to New Britain.
 However, De Loach, together with his crew of nine, managed to reach Rabaul and successfully deliver their bombs on target.

-De Loach turned the plane round to return to Port Moresby, but on the way back ran into a violent storm on approach to the coast of New Guinea to the northwest of Cape Nelson, a situation he later described the situation as “the blackest of black nights
+De Loach turned the plane round to return to Port Moresby, but on the way back ran into a violent storm on approach to the coast of New Guinea to the northwest of Cape Nelson, a situation he later described the situation as “the blackest of black nights…the worst flying weather I’d ever seen in my life”.

 With two engines badly malfunctioning, it was impossible to hold the plane on course for Port Moresby and cross the Owen Stanley’s, and so Black Jack was turned southeast down the coast towards Milne Bay.
 They made it as far as Cape Vogel where, with virtually no fuel left, the decision was taken to ditch the plane on the shallow reef that runs parallel to the white sand beach at Boga Boga.